4 Ways to Help Patients Overcome Medication Adherence Barriers

 2. Educate Patients with Targeted Interventions

-Targeted patient support interventions that educate patients on the importance of taking every dose of their medication on time can increase medication adherence.
+Targeted patient communications that educate patients on the importance of taking every dose of their medication on time can increase medication adherence.
 Some patients may not realize the full impact of skipping doses on their condition, whereas others may know very little about their condition and why.

 3. Recommend Medication Adherence Tools